 - Reduce your carbon-footprint on telecom equipment by 96%

-Build a customer support or sales call centre from scratch, connect your telephone line, GSM or SIP trunks, add agents and you are done!
+Build a customer support or sales call centre from scratch, connect your telephone line, GSM or ISDN or SIP trunks, add agents and you are done!

-Build an extension-based intercom shared between HQ and branch offices, so staff can connect with customers even when outside office.
+Build an extension-based intercom that is shared between HQ and branch offices, so that your staff can connect with customers even when outside office!